nlnzcollservices/podcast-collector/documentation/technical_desciption.md

 There are the flags which mark the end of each step, and script will not run the next one, until previous is finished, which allow to run and rerun script as many times as required.

 The script is using Downloader module, Google spreadsheet and APIs, JHOVe and Exiftool.
+Could be combined with Macro Express  and batch script to run automatucally on schedule.

-b.
+## b.
 Glossary  or Terminology

     New terms you come across as you research your design or terms you may suspect your readers/stakeholders not to know.

-c.
+### c.
 Context or Background

     Reasons why the problem is worth solving
     Origin of the problem